rimakuo/horse-segmentation-cnn/README.md

 This project is an individual ML project for image segmentation of horses using a convolutional neural network (CNN) in PyTorch.

 ## 📝 Problem
-The goal is to segment horse images from the background, producing accurate masks for downstream tasks like object detection and analysis.
+Segment horse images from the background to produce masks for downstream tasks such as object detection or analysis.

 ## 🛠 Approach
-- Built an encoder–decoder CNN in PyTorch
-- Used transposed convolution layers for upsampling
-- Preprocessed and split a custom horse image dataset
+- Encoder–decoder CNN using Conv2d, MaxPool2d, ConvTranspose2d layers
+- Trained on 328 horse images resized to 32×32
+- Binary mask segmentation (0 = background, 1 = horse)
-- Trained the model to maximize Intersection-over-Union (IoU)
+- Used Intersection-over-Union (IoU) as evaluation metric
+- Achieved **70%+ IOU** on test set

 ## 📊 Results
-- Achieved **70%+ IoU** on the test set
-- Visualized predictions with sample images in the `notebooks/` folder
+- Sample predictions are in `notebooks/horse_segmentation_demo.ipynb`
-- Documented model architecture, training process, and evaluation metrics in Jupyter Notebook
+- Model weights saved as `models/best_model.pth`

 ## 📁 Repository Structure
 horse-segmentation-cnn/
-├─ notebooks/
+├─ notebooks/ # Demo notebook
-│   └─ horse_segmentation_demo.ipynb
-├─ data/
-│   └─ sample_images/
-│   └─ sample_masks/
-│   └─ README.md
-├─ models/
-│   └─ best_model.pth
+├─ data/ # Sample images + instructions for full dataset ├─ models/ # Saved model weights
-├─ train.py
+├─ train.py # Training script
-├─ eval.py
+├─ eval.py # Evaluation script
 └─ README.md

 ## 🔧 Technologies
-- Python, PyTorch, NumPy
+Python, PyTorch, NumPy, OpenCV, Matplotlib, Jupyter Notebook
-- Jupyter Notebook, Matplotlib

 ## ⚡ Next Steps
-- Experiment with U-Net and attention-based models
+- Try U-Net or attention-based architectures
-- Explore data augmentation to improve accuracy
+- Use data augmentation to improve performance
-- Extend to multi-class segmentation tasks
+- Extend to multi-class segmentation